kabanero-io/kabanero-website/CONTRIBUTING.md

 | [Kabanero Website](https://github.com/kabanero-io/kabanero-website) | The source code of the website [Kabanero.io](https://kabanero.io/), `YOU ARE HERE` |

 ## Contributor License Agreement
-If you are contributing code changes via a pull request for anything except trivial changes, you must signoff on the [Individual Contributor License Agreement](https://github.com/kabanero-io/kabanero-website/blob/master/cla/kabanero-cla-individual.pdf) If you are doing this as part of your job you may also wish to get your employer to sign a [CCLA Corporate Contributor License Agreement](https://github.com/kabanero-io/kabanero-website/blob/master/cla/kabanero-cla-corporate.pdf).
+If you are contributing code changes via a pull request for anything except trivial changes, you must signoff on the [Individual Contributor License Agreement](https://github.com/kabanero-io/kabanero-website/blob/master/cla/kabanero-cla-individual.pdf)If you are doing this as part of your job you may also wish to get your employer to sign a [CCLA Corporate Contributor License Agreement](https://github.com/kabanero-io/kabanero-website/blob/master/cla/kabanero-cla-corporate.pdf).
 Instructions how to sign and submit these agreements are located at the top of each document.
 Trivial changes such as Typos, redundant spaces, minor formatting and spelling errors will be labeled as "CLA trivial", and don't require a signed CLA for consideration.

 After we obtain the signed CLA, you are welcome to open a pull request, and the team will be notified for review.
 We ask you follow these steps through the submission process.